hpfast/vivo/doc/data-setup-import.md

 #DRC Airports

 Next is airports.
-Importing from CSV with geometrty fields we will use `ogr2ogr and a 'virtual format' file.
+Importing from CSV with geometry fields we will use `ogr2ogr` and a 'virtual format' file.

 Create a VRT file with the following format: